aeh1307/Fake-news/README.md

 ## What is this

-This is the repo for the INFO381 group DeepFakes.
+This is the repo for the INFO381 group FakeNews.
 Here you will find our dataset(gender_modified.csv) and training models(models/trained) as described in our report.